1995–96 Milwaukee Bucks season: Off-season

+Regular season

-The Bucks, led by developing superstars Vin Baker and second-year forward Glenn Robinson, were considered a team with playoff potential.
+With the addition of Cummings, along with developing superstars Vin Baker and second-year forward Glenn Robinson, the Bucks were considered a team with playoff potential.
 However, the team continued to underachieve holding an 18–27 record at the All-Star break.
 After holding a 21–35 record as of March 2, 1996, and with Duckworth only playing just eight games due to a knee injury sustained during the preseason, the team suffered a dreadful 15-game losing streak in March.
-The Bucks missed the NBA playoffs for the fifth consecutive year, finishing in seventh place in the Central Division with a disappointing 25–57 record.
+The Bucks finished in seventh place in the Central Division with a disappointing 25–57 record, and missed the NBA playoffs for the fifth consecutive year.

-Baker averaged 21.1 points and 9.9 rebounds per game, while Robinson averaged 20.2 points and 6.1 rebounds per game, and Douglas provided the team with 11.5 points and 5.8 assists per game.
-In addition, Johnny Newman contributed 10.8 points per game, while Cummings provided with 8.0 points and 5.5 rebounds per game off the bench, and Benjamin averaged 7.8 points and 6.2 rebounds per game.
+Baker averaged 21.1 points and 9.9 rebounds per game, while Robinson averaged 20.2 points, 6.1 rebounds and 3.6 assists per game, and Douglas provided the team with 11.5 points and 5.8 assists per game in 69 games after the trade.
+In addition, Johnny Newman contributed 10.8 points per game, while Cummings provided with 8.0 points and 5.5 rebounds per game, and Benjamin averaged 7.8 points and 6.2 rebounds per game.
 Meanwhile, Marty Conlon averaged 5.3 points and 2.4 rebounds per game, Lee Mayberry provided with 5.1 points and 3.7 assists per game, and Respert contributed 4.9 points per game.

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Baker was selected for the 1996 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+The Bucks finished 22nd in the NBA in home-game attendance, with an attendance of 647,088 at the Bradley Center during the regular season.

+Aftermath

-Following the season, head coach Mike Dunleavy was fired after coaching the Bucks for four seasons, while Cummings signed as a free agent with the Seattle SuperSonics midway through the following season, Duckworth signed with the Los Angeles Clippers, Mayberry signed with the Vancouver Grizzlies, Conlon signed with the Boston Celtics, and Benjamin signed with the Toronto Raptors.
+Following the season, head coach Mike Dunleavy was fired after coaching the Bucks for four seasons.
+Meanwhile, Cummings signed as a free agent with the Seattle SuperSonics midway through the following season, Duckworth signed with the Los Angeles Clippers, Mayberry signed with the Vancouver Grizzlies, Conlon signed with the Boston Celtics, and Benjamin signed with the Toronto Raptors.

-For the season, the Bucks added new dark green alternate road uniforms, which showed a buck in purple and silver colors on the front of their jerseys; these uniforms remained in use until 1999.